 Have you found a tyFlow bug?
 Please report a description of it to firstname.lastname@example.org, along with the steps required to reproduce it, or a description of what you were doing when it occurred.

-If the bug caused 3ds Max to crash and an Autodesk crash report window popped up afterwards, please click the “View Details” button on the crash report window, find where “3dsmax_minidump.dmp” is saved on your machine, and send that file to me as well.
+If the bug caused 3ds Max to crash and an Autodesk crash report window popped up afterwards, please click the “View Details” button on the crash report window, find where “3dsmax_minidump.dmp” is saved on your machine, and include that file in your email.
 Minidump files can be loaded by Visual Studio and contain a stack trace which can often show exactly where in tyFlow’s codebase the crash occurred.

 Some nefarious bugs can be difficult to reproduce, or only show up in very complicated scene setups.
 Sometimes they may cause 3ds Max to crash right to the desktop, without even triggering the crash report window.
 In that case, it is recommended to turn on file logging for the problematic flow (an option in the ‘Debugging’ rollout of any tyFlow object).
 If the bug occurs while the simulation is running, the log will show when the simulation was interrupted and it may be easier to track down the problem.
 For that reason, including the log file with your bug report will be very helpful.